Thomas Andrew Williamson: Murders

-In 1868, Williamson, together with a brother-in-law named Shivler and a friend named Harket, decided to go over to the house of an old German named August Koch, whom lived in Delavan, where they would play cards together.
-Everyone present drank heavily, and an altercation arose between the three men and Koch, whom accused them of cheating.
-With the help of Shivler and Harket, Williamson proceeded to kill the old man, and they all buried his body under the house.
+In 1868, Williamson, together with a brother-in-law named Shivler and a friend named Harket, decided to go over to the house of an old German named August Koch, who lived in Delavan, where they would play cards together.
+Everyone present drank heavily, and an altercation arose between the three men and Koch, who accused them of cheating.
+With the help of Shivler and Harket, Williamson proceeded to kill the old man, and they buried his body under the house.
 Not long after, Shivler and Harket were captured, but Thomas evaded authorities for a little while longer before also being caught in Springfield.
 All three men were sentenced to hang, but at the last minute, thanks to his attorney B.S.
 Prettyman, then-Governor Richard J. Oglesby decided to commute their sentences.
 Williamson spent 11 years in prison, working overtime to earn money.
 Upon his release on April 1, 1879, he returned to Mackinaw Township yet again, only to learn that his father had died.
 After working for a man named Mr. Orndorff, he moved to Missouri, travelling around the state and nearby Kansas, where he continued to commit various petty crimes.

 In January 1877, Williamson married 57-year-old Susan Kerk in Centralia, Missouri.
 The couple were happy together, but their poverty forced them to travel around Missouri, selling wares to whoever might be interested.
-The following year, they came across a Dr. Middleton, whom directed them to go to Sedalia, where the local mayor, Col. Crawford, would likely find suitable work for them.
-By the fall of 1889, the couple were living in a log cabin six miles outside Sedalia, but they abandoned some time in September or October.
+The following year, they came across a Dr. Middleton, who directed them to go to Sedalia, where the local mayor, Col. Crawford, would likely find suitable work for them.
+By the fall of 1889, the couple were living in a log cabin six miles outside Sedalia, but they abandoned it some time in September or October.
 Williamson moved to the city and worked various odd jobs, but strangely, his wife was nowhere to be found.
 When queried about her whereabouts, Thomas replied that she had gone to visit some relatives in Calhoun, Illinois, and would return shortly.
 When she didn't, Williamson claimed that she had died from renal colic while in Illinois, and being too poor to have her remains transported, he would have her buried there.
 Although some were suspicious of his claims, nobody looked further into the incident and it was soon forgotten.
-The only one to take notice was farmer Dan Clossier, the new owner of the log cabin, whom was informed by Williamson not to dig out a certain location on the premises, claiming that "he had planted parsnip there".
+The only one to take notice was farmer Dan Clossier, the new owner of the log cabin, who was informed by Williamson not to dig out a certain location on the premises, claiming that "he had planted parsnip there".
 At some point, Williamson became a member of the local Salvation Army branch, where he was sheltered.
 As he was jobless at the time, he sought out work around the town, and would eventually find employment as a farmhand on the Moore farm, which was run by 59-year-old Jefferson "Jeff" Moore and his 29-year-old son, Charles.